Indications for HALCION:

 Risks from concomitant use with opioids.

-See Contraindications; other azole antifungals: not recommended.
+See Contraindications.
 Increased sedation, respiratory depression, coma, and death with concomitant opioids; reserve use in those for whom alternative treatment options are inadequate; if needed, limit dosages/durations to minimum and monitor.
-Additive CNS depressant effects with alcohol or other CNS depressants (eg, other benzodiazepines, TCAs, psychotropics, anticonvulsants, antihistamines); consider dose reductions.
-Potentiated by ranitidine, grapefruit juice, isoniazid, oral contraceptives.
-Reduce triazolam dose with cimetidine, erythromycin, clarithromycin, other macrolides.
-Caution with fluvoxamine, diltiazem, verapamil, sertraline, paroxetine, ergotamine, cyclosporine, amiodarone, nicardipine, nifedipine, others metabolized by CYP3A.
+Additive CNS depressant effects with alcohol or other CNS depressants (eg, other benzodiazepines, psychotropics, anticonvulsants, antihistamines); consider dose reductions.
+Potentiated by moderate/weak CYP3A inhibitors (eg, erythromycin, cimetidine, isoniazid, oral contraceptives, ranitidine); consider reducing triazolam dose.
+Caution with fluvoxamine, diltiazem, verapamil, sertraline, paroxetine, ergotamine, cyclosporine, amiodarone, nicardipine, nifedipine.

-Drowsiness, headache, dizziness, nervousness, light-headedness, ataxia, nausea, vomiting; worsening of insomnia, complex behaviors (eg, sleep-driving), paradoxical excitement, anxiety, abnormal behavior, amnesia, anaphylaxis, angioedema.
+Drowsiness, headache, dizziness, nervousness, light-headedness, ataxia, nausea, vomiting; worsening of insomnia, complex behaviors (eg, sleep-driving), daytime anxiety (discontinue if worsens), anterograde amnesia, paradoxical reactions, withdrawal phenomena.